Doctoral & Postdoctoral Programs

 Postdoctoral fellows at the Center are offered to outstanding emerging scholars who are completing or who have recently completed a dissertation in Jewish education or a related field; whose scholarly interests align with the focus of the Mandel Center on teaching and learning in Jewish educational settings; and who are prepared to spend two years in residence at the Center.
 While at Brandeis, postdoctoral fellows are supervised by Center faculty; undertake their own research and writing projects while also contributing to, and sometimes leading, projects on behalf of the Center; and become active and valued members of the intellectual community at the Center.

-To date, the Center has supported four doctoral fellows and six postdoctoral fellows.
+To date, the Center has supported four doctoral fellows and seven postdoctoral fellows.

 Dissertation: "'Everyone knows that’s how things were': High school students’ history learning processes--Between collective memory narratives and disciplinary skills," The Hebrew University, 2006.